FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 ### Test it out

 You've created the Pied Piper node application from scratch, including the `package.json`, startup scripts, routes and views.
+You then duplicated it to create a sibling Hooli application.

 Now it is time to put it to the test.
 Start the Pied Piper application:

 ```shell
 PORT=3000 npm start
 ```

+Start the Hooli application if you didn't do so above.

-You can visit `http://piedpiper.local:3000/login`.
+Now you can visit `http://piedpiper.local:3000/login`.
 Click on the Hooli link and you'll be prompted to authenticate.
 Hit the back button and then click the login link.

 You'll be redirected to the FusionAuth login screen.
-(Side note: [this page can be themed to look like any website](/docs/v1/tech/themes/).)
+Side note: [this page can be themed to look like any website](/docs/v1/tech/themes/).

 Log in as the user which you registered for both applications.

 You'll be greeted with a welcome message.
 Now, click the Hooli link and you'll end up at the Hooli home page without having to authenticate.

-You can then log out by clicking any of the logout links.
+You can log out by clicking any of the logout links.
 One caveat, however.
-If you are using Safari or Chrome on macOS, multi application logout won't work due to browser quirks with iframes and cookies.
-Setting up a proxy and configuring everything to run over TLS, then it will work.
-Logging out on FireFox works whether you use TLS or not.
+If you are using Safari or Chrome on macOS, multi application logout won't work due to browser quirks with non TLS applications, iframes and cookies.
+Setting up a proxy and configuring everything to run over TLS will fix this.

+However, logging out with FireFox works whether you use TLS or not.

 ## Next steps

-If you want to push the boundaries of what you can build with FusionAuth, consider the following additional functionality.
+Check out the completed applications in the [SSO application GitHub repo](https://github.com/FusionAuth/fusionauth-example-node-sso); feel free to clone and modify it.
+If you want to push the boundaries of what you can build with FusionAuth, add additional functionality:

-* Create a third application, like "Raviga", and add it to the menu.
+* Create a third application, possibly "Raviga", and add it to the menu.
 * Create an `admin` and a `user` role in each application and show different text to a user with each role.
 * Create a second protected page which shows the user's profile data, such as last name, email and phone number .
 Extract out the `logged in` check to a function.
 * Get logout working using TLS.
 Here's a [sample apache configuration](https://github.com/FusionAuth/fusionauth-contrib/blob/master/Reverse%20Proxy%20Configurations/apache/apache.ssl.conf) to get you started.